Dulles International Airport Traveler Update on Coronavirus

 A fifth runway, which will run parallel to runway 12/30, has not been scheduled for construction yet.

 Public parking is available for more than 24,000 vehicles.
-There are two daily garages, four economy parking lots and one hourly lot in front of the Main Terminal.
-The following forms of payment are accepted: cash, check, American Express, Diners, Discover Card, MasterCard and Visa.
+There are three parking options available in the lot in front of the Terminal Building; Valet, Hourly, and Daily.
+Also, passengers may choose from two garages or economy parking lots.
+The following forms of payment are accepted: cash, American Express, MasterCard and Visa.

 There are 198 lane miles of roads on the airport property.